ezeahunanya/autotrader/README.md

 Setup:

-1. Install python dependencies using `pip install -r requirements.txt`.
+1. Install python dependencies using `pip install -r autotrader/requirements.txt`.
 2. Create the `autotrader` user and `autotrader_development` database on your local postgres instance.
 This can be done whilst inside the psql console with:

         CREATE USER autotrader;
         CREATE DATABASE autotrader_development;

-3. Run `python autotrader/main.py` to start the flask server and go to `localhost:5000/predict` in your brower to use the app.
+1. Run `python autotrader/main.py` to start the flask server and go to `localhost:5000` in your brower to get a prediction.

 ### Running from Docker